-Birchcliff's 100% owned and operated Pouce Coupe Gas Plant, which is currently licensed to process up to 260 MMcf/d of natural gas, is located in the heart of the Corporation's Montney/Doig Resource Play in the Pouce Coupe area.
-The Pouce Coupe Gas Plant is the cornerstone of the Corporation's strategy to develop its Montney/Doig Resource Play and to control and expand its production on the play.
+Birchcliff's 100% owned and operated Pouce Coupe Gas Plant, which is currently licensed to process up to 340 MMcf/d of natural gas, is located in the heart of the Corporation's Montney/Doig Resource Play in the Pouce Coupe area.
 The strategically situated site for the Pouce Coupe Gas Plant enables the Corporation to control and operate all essential infrastructure from wellhead to sales point.
 The low per unit operating costs of the Pouce Coupe Gas Plant and related infrastructure give the Corporation a strong competitive advantage over other producers paying for third-party natural gas processing.